ironhack-labs/lab-react-ironnutrition/README.md

   - Apply the "Lifting State Up" approach to share the state between components.

   <br>

   <hr>

 </details>

 ## Introduction

-You just realized that since the beginning of the bootcamp, your diet is not healthy and it may have an impact on your health (and productivity), now and in the long term.
+You just realized that since the beginning of the bootcamp, your diet is not healthy, and it may have an impact on your health (and productivity), now and in the long term.

-To take care of the food you eat, you decided to create a nutrition app that will track everything you eat!
+To take care of your diet, you created a nutrition app that will track everything you eat!

 <p align="center">
   <img src="https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-3.gif" alt="Example - render FoodBox component in a list" />
 </p>

 ## Setup

 - Fork this repo

 - Clone the forked repo

 - Open the LAB and start:

   ```bash